-The Inn organises six annual competitions in public speaking, advocacy, mooting, debating, and writing allowing students to practise their professional skills.
+The Inn organises five annual competitions in public speaking, advocacy, mooting, debating, and writing allowing students to practise their professional skills.
 They also make great material for pupillage applications.

-Pupillage Application Advice
+Pupillage Advice and Mock Interviews

+The Inn hosts a pupillage panel event offering advice about applying for pupillage and ways of boosting your CV ahead of application.
 Students applying for pupillage can have their application form reviewed in a one-to-one session with a practising barrister.
+Those who secure an interview can arrange a mock interview with the Inn.